-(Ph.D., University of Iowa), is the author of the books Pedro Almodóvar (BFI, 2007) and Buñuel and Mexico: The Crisis of National Cinema (University of California Press, 2003) and winner of the 2007 Leslie & Woody Eaton Faculty Award for Excellence in Research in the Humanities & the Arts.
-Prof. Acevedo-Muñoz has received teaching recognitions from the CU Parents Association and the National Residence Hall Academic Program, and was a co-winner of the Vice Chancellor’s Diversity and Equity award.
+Ernesto R. Acevedo-Muñoz (Ph.D., University of Iowa), is the author of the books West Side Story as Cinema: The Making and Impact of an American Masterpiece (University Press of Kansas, 2013), Pedro Almodóvar (BFI, 2007) and Buñuel and Mexico: The Crisis of National Cinema (University of California Press, 2003) and winner of the 2007 Leslie & Woody Eaton Faculty Award for Excellence in Research in the Humanities & the Arts.
+In 2008 he won the Marinus G. Smith Excellence in Teaching Award given by the CU Parents Association.
+Prof. Acevedo-Muñoz has received multiple teaching recognitions from the National Residence Hall Academic Program, and was a co-winner of the Vice Chancellor’s Diversity and Equity award.
 At CU he teaches film theory, film & literature, Latin American and Spanish cinemas & culture, Hollywood genres, and courses on Luis Buñuel & Pedro Almodóvar, Stanley Kubrick, and Alfred Hitchcock.
-Professor Acevedo-Muñoz’s work has appeared in Quarterly Review of Film & Video, Film & History, Lit, After Hitchcock, Contemporary Spanish Cinema and Genre, Authorship in Film Adaptation, Healing Cultures, Buñuel Siglo XXI,Letras peninsulares, and Genre, Gender, Race & World Cinema.
-Professor Acevedo-Muñoz has lectured and spoken in meetings and conferences in the U.S., the U.K., Spain, Mexico, Canada, Venezuela, and Puerto Rico, his native country.
+Professor Acevedo-Muñoz’s essays have appeared in Quarterly Review of Film & Video, Film & History, Lit, A Companion to Luis Buñuel, After Hitchcock, Contemporary Spanish Cinema and Genre, Authorship In Film Adaptation, Healing Cultures, Buñuel Siglo XXI,Letras peninsulares, and Genre, Gender, Race & World Cinema.
+Professor Acevedo-Muñoz has lectured in meetings and conferences in the U.S., the U.K., Spain, Mexico, Canada, Venezuela, and Puerto Rico, his native country.
 A graduate of the University of Puerto Rico (B.A.
 1991) and the University of Iowa (M.A.
 1994, Ph.D.
-1998), Prof. Acevedo-Muñoz also studied in the film production workshop at New York University in Manhattan.
-He has taught at New York University in Madrid, Spain, and at the Cine Club Universitario of the State University of Zulia in Maracaibo, Venezuela.
-Prof. Acevedo-Muñoz has been at the University of Colorado since 1998, and is a member of the Comparative Literature Graduate Program.
-His documentary film Hillmon’s Bones (2010) has recently been screened at various festivals, including Big Muddy and the Flagstaff Film Festival.
-Professor Acevedo is currently writing a book for the University Press of Kansas, under the working title "Something Great is Coming": The Movie Experience of West Side Story.
+1998), Prof. Acevedo-Muñoz also studied in the filmproduction workshop at NYU in Manhattan.
+He has also taught at NYU in Madrid, Spain, at the Cine Club Universitario of the State University of Zulia in Maracaibo, Venezuela, and with the University of Virginia’s “Semester at Sea” Program through nineteen countries and five continents around the world.
+Prof. Acevedo-Muñoz has been at the University of Colorado Film Studies Program since 1998 and also teaches for the Comparative Literature Graduate Program.
+His feature-length documentary Hillmon’s Bones (2010) was screened competitively at various film festivals, including Big Muddy and the Flagstaff Film Festival, and broadcast as part of the “Best of Big Muddy” program on PBS affiliate WSIU TV in southern Illinois.